Full list of countries issuing travel warnings to UK amid far-right riots

 Several countries have issued safety warnings to their citizens in the UK due to ongoing anti-immigration protests and riots.

-Nigeria, Malaysia, Australia, Indonesia, the UAE and India have all sent out alerts, advising their nationals living in or visiting the UK to stay away from demonstrations.
+Nigeria, Malaysia, Kenya, Australia, Sweden, Indonesia, the UAE, India and Hong Kong have all sent out alerts, advising their nationals living in or visiting the UK to stay away from demonstrations.

-Hong Kong has become the latest of seven countries to issue a warning to citizens travelling to the UK following days of violent riots.
+Hong Kong has become the latest of nine countries to issue a warning to citizens travelling to the UK following days of violent riots.

 The HK government’s Security Bureau issued a warning saying: “Since late July 2024, protests and riots occurred across the United Kingdom, resulting in violent clashes.”